 Mostly found in Northern Eastern parts of Kenya.

-Preferred for mutton production.
+They are preferred for mutton production.

-Are Hardy in nature?
+Is Hardy in nature?

 They exhibit high-quality skin condition.